Jay14512/application-form-v1-original/README.md

-## Application Form
+# Application Form (original)

-Original version of a PHP application form created during my PHP basics module.
+A simple PHP application form created during my *PHP Basics* module.
+This version focuses on understanding **server-side validation**, **error handling**, and **basic file processing** without relying on external libraries or frameworks.

 **Module:** PHP Basics
-**Goal:** Form Validation and Error Handling
+**Goal:** Server-side validation & CSV handling
-**Status:** ✅ Done
+**Status:** ✅ Completed
 **Version:** 1.0
-**Technologies:** PHP, Bulma
+**Tech:** PHP, Bulma CSS

+---

+## 📌 Project Overview

+The goal of this assignment was to build an application form (`index.php`) that collects user data and validates all inputs using **vanilla PHP**.
+The form needed to show meaningful error messages, highlight invalid fields, and only accept submissions when all data met the validation rules.

+Once validated, the information is stored in a CSV file, and the uploaded CV (PDF) is saved in a dedicated folder without overwriting existing files.

+---

-## Description
+## ✨ Features

-This exercise focused on building an application form (`index.php`) with multiple required fields.
-All inputs had to be validated using PHP to ensure data correctness, display meaningful error messages, and provide visual feedback when invalid data was entered.
+- Server-side input validation in PHP
+- Custom error messages for each field
+- Highlighting invalid inputs with visual feedback
+- PDF upload validation (type + name handling)
+- Preventing filename collisions
+- Storing submissions in a CSV file
+- Minimal, clean UI using Bulma

+---

-Validated fields:
+## 🧪 Validated Fields

 - First Name (min.
 2 characters)
 - Last Name (min.
 2 characters)
-- E-Mail (valid format)
+- Email (valid format)
 - ZIP Code (numeric)
 - City
 - Region
-- Birth Date (minimum age: 18 years)
+- Date of Birth (must be ≥ 18 years old)
-- CV (PDF upload)
+- CV Upload (PDF only)
-- General Terms and Conditions (checkbox)
+- General Terms and Conditions (required checkbox)

-On successful validation, all user data—including the file path to the uploaded CV—had to be saved in a CSV file, and the PDF stored in a separate folder without overwriting existing files.

-## Main Goal
-Server-side validation and error handling in PHP, including file upload management and CSV storage.
+---

+## 🧠 What I Learned

+- How to validate form inputs on the server side
+- How to securely handle file uploads in PHP
+- Working with CSV files for lightweight data storage
+- Managing error states and showing useful feedback
+- Avoiding file overwrites by generating unique filenames

+This project was my first step into backend logic and laid the foundation for the more structured **refactored version (v2)**.